This patient is a middle-distance runner who were suffering from Achilles tendonitis for a while.

 We showed him the blood vessels in Achilles tendon by ultrasound scho, and explained to him that not only the pain but also the condition of tendon would be improved by treating them.

-Abnormal blood vessels were observed in the angiography, the same area of blood vessels seen in ultrasound echo.
-We used a transcatheter to reduce his abnormal blood vessels.
+Problem blood vessels were observed in the angiography, the same area of blood vessels seen in ultrasound echo.
+We used a transcatheter to reduce his problem blood vessels.
 This treatment took approximately 40 mins.
 The patient said that he was able to receive the treatment without any worries as he could check his condition by the screen during the treatment.

 There was no immediate change in the pain right after the treatment.
 When I practiced about two weeks after the treatment, I felt the pain on the next day.
 So, I asked the doctor, and he told me to rest for another two weeks.